 Congratulations, you’ve made it!
 This change turned into a lifestyle.
 The new pathways are formed and are being solidified.
 You can become a teacher or an instructor at this point because you are passionate not only about sustaining this change in your life but also about inspiring others and supporting them in their efforts.

 And now the worksheets I’ve been promising you all along.
 This HELP ME CHANGE STARTER KIT in our Anxiety & Stress Management Center to help you plan your very own stages of change.
 It includes my personal example of how I changed my diet during my three pregnancies due to gestational diabetes.
 And of course, it includes your very own blank template to create your custom action steps.

 Thank you so much for reading this post.
 I am very passionate about creating solutions that would make your life easier, more satisfied, and more enjoyable.
 I am committed to writing posts and giving you the most pertinent and effective psychoeducation that you would get in a therapy session (which by the way, it may cost you $125 or more).
 No, my posts are not a substitute for good old-fashioned therapy, but they will definitely save you some time and money.
 If you appreciate this post, I would be so excited to have you share it with your friends.
 And if you feel like you could use some more individual and customized guidance, reach out for your 15-minute free consultation.

-Dr. Ruxandra LeMay is a licensed psychologist with experience and interest in communication, relationships, stress and anxiety management, executive coaching and entrepreneurship.
-She is the author of My Spouse Wants More Sex Than Me: The 2-Minute Solution For a Happier Marriage and My Spouse is Different Than Me: How to Mediate Irreconcilable Differences and Grow in Your Marriage.
-For more information, join her at ruxandralemay.com, a website for people who hate therapy, but still need it!
+ABOUT: Dr. Ruxandra LeMay is a private practice psychologist in Litchfield Park, Arizona with experience in family therapy, ADHD, stress and anxiety management, and executive coaching.
+She is the author of My Spouse Wants More Sex Than Me: The 2-Minute Solution For a Happier Marriage.
+Click HERE to check out her free resources on effective communication, emotional unavailability, and intimacy or join her at www.ruxandralemay.com for blogs posts and additional programs.